Peder Sather: Biography

-Peder Pedersen Sæther was born in Odal, a traditional district in the county of Hedmark in eastern Norway, on the farm Nordstun Nedre Sæther (Sør-Odal).
+Peder Pedersen Sæther was born in Odalen, a traditional district in the county of Hedmark in eastern Norway, on the farm Nordstun Nedre Sæther (in what is now Sør-Odal Municipality).
 His parents were Peder Larsen and Mari Kristoffersdatter.
 Sæther was a fisherman before emigrating to New York City in about 1832.
 He entered the banking house of Drexel & Co. in Philadelphia and remained there until 1850.

 Philadelphia banker Francis Martin Drexel offered to assist Peder Sather and his business partner Edward W. Church in establishing a bank in San Francisco.
 In 1850, Sather and Church moved to San Francisco and established the banking firm of Drexel, Sather & Church.
 From 1863, Peder Sather became the sole owner of the bank.
 He went on to become one of California’s richest men.
 Upon his death, the Sather and Church banking firm was absorbed by the Bank of California.
 Peder Sather was a trustee of the College of California, which would later become the University of California, Berkeley.

-Sather's first wife Sarah Thompson was born in 1808 in Connecticut and died in 1881.
-They had 4 children: Caroline Eugenia Sather, born in 1836, Josephine Frederikke Sather (married Bruguière), born in 1845, died when the White Star Line passenger liner SS Arabic was torpedoed on August 19, 1915.
-Mary Emma Sather, born about 1845 and Peder B. Sather, born about 1846.
-Peder Sather was the maternal grandfather of photographer, Francis Bruguière.

 Peder Sather married a second time, in 1882, the widow Jane Krom Read (1824-1911).
 Four years later, after her husband's death she donated money for the construction of Sather Gate and Sather Tower at UC Berkeley, both of which are named in his honor.
 She also created an endowment for the Sather Professorship of Classical Literature at the University.
+Sather's banking firm continued until being acquired by the Bank of California in 1910.